openstack/governance/reference/tc-guide.rst

 governance repository), you can nominate yourself as per the :doc:`TC Chair Election process </reference/tc-chair-elections>`.

-After the chair is designated, candidates for vice chair should propose their candidacies within the week after the chair is seated.
-The candidate needs to propose a patch to add a vice-chair in ``reference/members.yaml``.
+After the chair is designated, vice-chair will be appointed as per the chair responsibility defined in ``CHAIR.rst`` in the governance repository.

 General Info
 ------------